-Maggie and I each told Heather she should use it as is for her greeting.
-But, since she gets a lot of calls from the office on her cell phone, we decided she’d better re-record her greeting.
+Maggie and I each told Heather she should use it as is for her voicemail greeting.
+But, since she gets a lot of calls from her office on her cell phone, we agreed that it might be better for her to re-record it—without my part.
 There isn’t much room in the professional world for odd, grunting noises.
+Or for sound poems or found poems, for that matter.
 People would be asking for an explanation, saying, “What was that?”
 And “Are you OK?”

-This is why, at home, we are artists, driving away the money we make during the day except for that little bit that’s fine with our being odd, and that tiny fraction that doesn’t fall from our hands because it’s scared.
-This is where we live the best part of our sort-of-hard, always weird lives.
-This is, indeed, the place.
+This is why, at home, we are artists, driving away the money we make at our day jobs.
+Driving it away except for that little bit that’s fine with our being odd, the leftover cash that pays for the weird things we love, and that tiny fraction that doesn’t fall from our hands because it’s scared.
+This is where we live the best part of our sometimes hard, sometimes just sort-of-hard, and always peculiar lives.

 Photograph by Jose Padua